Chaffetz: I'm ready to subpoena for Comey memo

 - James Comey authored a memo saying that Donald Trump asked him to end an investigation

-(CNN)House oversight committee chairman Jason Chaffetz said Tuesday that if a memo FBI Director James Comey wrote detailing Trump's request to end an investigation exists, then his committee is willing to issue subpoenas to get it.
+(CNN)House oversight committee chairman Jason Chaffetz said Tuesday that if a memo FBI Director James Comey wrote detailing President Donald Trump's request to end an investigation exists, then his committee is willing to issue subpoenas to get it.

 ".@GOPoversight is going to get the Comey memo, if it exists.
 I need to see it sooner rather than later.
 I have my subpoena pen ready," Chaffetz tweeted.

+Chaffetz later sent a letter to Acting FBI Director Andrew McCabe, asking for all FBI notes and information on Comey's communications with President Donald Trump.

-President Donald Trump asked Comey to end his investigation of Flynn one day after he fired Flynn, according to a memo written by Comey detailing their discussion.
+Trump asked Comey to end his investigation of Michael Flynn one day after he fired him, according to a memo written by Comey detailing their discussion.
 The New York Times first reported the memo Tuesday and a source familiar with the matter confirmed the contents of the memo to CNN.

+A spokeswoman for House Speaker Paul Ryan showed support for Chaffetz's push.

+"We need to have all the facts, and it is appropriate for the House Oversight Committee to request this memo," Ryan spokeswoman AshLee Strong said in a statement.

-Head of the Republican Study Committee, Rep. Mark Walker, said that if the report is true, then it's concerning to him.
+The head of the Republican Study Committee, Rep. Mark Walker, said that if the report is true, then it's concerning to him.

 "If that's accurate, I'm hearing that it's not -- to say that we would have some concern would be accurate, that would be troubling," Walker told CNN.
 "To act like it's not a concern would be remiss on my part."